rust-lang-ru/book/rustbook-ru/src/ch20-05-sending-requests-via-channels.md

 We saw in Chapter 17, Listing 17-15 that we can write methods that use the syntax `self: Box<Self>` so that the method takes ownership of a `Self` value that is stored in a `Box<T>`.
-That’s what we want to do here, but unfortunately the part of Rust that implements what happens when we call a closure isn’t implemented using `self: Box<Self>`.
-So Rust doesn’t yet understand that it could use `self: Box<Self>` in this situation in order to take ownership of the closure and move the closure out of the `Box<T>`.
+That’s what we want to do here, but unfortunately the part of Ржавчина that implements what happens when we call a closure isn’t implemented using `self: Box<Self>`.
+So Ржавчина doesn’t yet understand that it could use `self: Box<Self>` in this situation in order to take ownership of the closure and move the closure out of the `Box<T>`.

-In the future, the code in Listing 20-20 should work just fine.
-Rust is still a work in progress with places that the compiler could be improved.
+In the future, the code in Listing 20-20 should work just fine. Ржавчина is still a work in progress with places that the compiler could be improved.
 There are people just like you working to fix this and other issues!
 Once you’ve finished the book, we would love for you to join in.

 But for now, let’s work around this problem.
-Luckily, there’s a trick that involves telling Rust explicitly that we’re in a case where we can take ownership of the value inside the `Box<T>` using `self: Box<Self>`, and once we have ownership of the closure, we can call it.
+Luckily, there’s a trick that involves telling Ржавчина explicitly that we’re in a case where we can take ownership of the value inside the `Box<T>` using `self: Box<Self>`, and once we have ownership of the closure, we can call it.
 This involves defining a new trait that has a method `call_box` that uses `self: Box<Self>` in its